A sculpture has been unveiled that celebrates the lives of inspirational women who have contributed to the city of Leeds.

 Corinne Bailey Rae

 The singer songwriter, who studied English Literature at the University from 1997 until 2000, became the fourth female British act in history to have her first album debut at number one in 2006.
-She went on to be nominated for three Grammy awards and won two MONO awards.
+She went on to be nominated for three Grammy awards and won two MOBO awards.

 Brodie Bannister (Campbell)